dkz2r/machine-learning-novice-sklearn/episodes/02-regression.md

 Perhaps our model is too simple?
 Perhaps our data is more complex than we thought?
 Perhaps our question/goal needs adjusting?
 Let's explore the penguin dataset in more depth in the next section!

 :::::: keypoints
-- "Scikit-Learn is a Python library with lots of useful machine learning functions."
+- Scikit-Learn is a Python library with lots of useful machine learning functions.
-- "Scikit-Learn includes a linear regression function."
+- Scikit-Learn includes a linear regression function.
-- "Scikit-Learn can perform polynomial regressions to model non-linear data."
+- Scikit-Learn can perform polynomial regressions to model non-linear data.
 ::::::